mohsenmalmir/NoEmuRL/README.md

 # NoEmuRL
-No emulator is need to do RL on classic games!
+No emulator is needed for RL on classic games!